luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 Energy measurement began after:
 - Closing all popups.
-- Rejecting "optional cookies" (see the section on "Cookies and Popups").
+- Rejecting "optional cookies" (see [Cookies and Popups](#cookies-and-popups)).
 - Closing random popups while scrolling.
-This is needed since we are not logged into any of the social media apps (see the section on "Cookies and Popups").
+This is needed since we are not logged into any of the social media apps (see [Cookies and Popups](#cookies-and-popups)).
 - Warm up time of 5 seconds so any other browser processes are completed.

 Other factors such as brightness, sound of the system, size of the browser window, stable wired WiFi connection, room temperature remained constant during in experiments to not skew the energy consumption of the system.